huridocs/uwazi-documentation/admin-docs/metadata-extraction.md

 ### Retraining the system for improved suggestions

-Once you have reviewed and accepted or corrected several of the system’s suggestions, it’s recommended to retrain the system using this new input.
-Retraining helps the system learn from your corrections, allowing it to generate suggestions that better align with your expectations in future extractions.
+After reviewing and accepting or correcting several of the system’s suggestions, it’s recommended to retrain the system with this new input.
+Retraining allows the system to learn from your adjustments, resulting in more accurate and relevant suggestions for future extractions.

-To start the retraining process, click **Find suggestions** at the bottom of the page.
-The system will then provide feedback as it progresses through each step, including messages like "Sending label data...", "Training model...", and "Finding suggestions... x/y."
-The time required for this process depends on the number of documents in the metadata extractor.
-However, you don’t need to wait for the entire process to complete before starting your review.
-As soon as the first new suggestions are generated, you can begin reviewing them while the system continues to deliver additional suggestions in the background.
+To initiate retraining, click **Find suggestions** at the bottom of the page.
+The system will then update you as it progresses through steps like "Sending label data...," "Training model...," and "Finding suggestions... x/y."
+The duration of this process depends on the number of documents involved, but you don’t need to wait for it to fully complete.
+As soon as the first new suggestions are ready, you can start reviewing them while the system continues generating more in the background.

-You can repeat this retraining process as many times as necessary to further refine the accuracy of the system’s suggestions.
+You can repeat this retraining process as needed to refine the accuracy of the system’s suggestions.
+For optimal results, consider this iterative approach:

+1. Create an extractor.
+2. Label around 30-40 samples in the relevant documents.
+3. Run **Find suggestions**.
+4. Focus on reviewing suggestions where the model struggles, as correcting these will improve overall performance.
+5. Repeat steps 2-4 until satisfied with the results.

 ## Closing remarks